ricardoferreirades/angular-translation-checker/docs/examples/flightfinder.md

 ---

-**💡 The FlightFinder example is the best way to understand Angular Translation Checker's full capabilities in a real-world context!**
+**The FlightFinder example is the best way to understand Angular Translation Checker's full capabilities in a real-world context!**